15 Best Things to Do in Groton (CT)

 Outer Light Brewing Company

-Something to love about Outer Light is that it has perfected a small core of four year-round beers, and these are complemented by seasonal and one-off brews.
+Groton has a great little craft brewery in a trucking depot by the railroad tracks.
+Something I love about Outer Light is that it has perfected a small core of four year-round beers.
+These are complemented by seasonal and one-off brews.

 The four linchpins are the Lonesome Boatman Ale, Libation Propaganda Coffee Stout, SUBduction IPA and Cloudbreak Double IPA.